-The aims of the present paper are to investigate the role of the tropical region in the dynamics of the upper branch of the Hadley Cells and to show how both tropical and extra-tropical systems contribute to the angular momentum and vorticity balance there.
+The aims of the present paper are to investigate the role of the tropical region in the dynamics of the upper branch of the Hadley cells and to show how both tropical and extratropical systems contribute to the angular momentum and vorticity balance there.
 Further, features driven by deep convection in the tropics are found to be able to interact with eddies on the winter subtropical jet to produce enhanced poleward momentum transfer in the subtropics.
 The evidence that easterly winds in the tropical upper troposphere in the equatorial region owe their existence to the seasonal cycle and off-equatorial heating in the solsticial seasons suggests that more insight may be obtained by considering the winter seasons in the two hemispheres rather than the annual average.
-Consistent with this, the present paper builds on two previous papers on the June-August (JJA) and December-February (DJF) Hadley Cells (Hoskins et al. 2020; Hoskins and Yang 2021, hereafter HCJJA and HCDJF, respectively).
-In these papers, asymmetries in longitude and fluctuations in time in the tropics were found to be of order one importance for the dynamics of the upper branch of the winter Hadley Cells.
+Consistent with this, the present paper builds on two previous papers on the June-August (JJA) and December-February (DJF) Hadley cells (Hoskins et al. 2020, hereafter HCIIA; Hoskins and Yang 2021, hereafter HCDJF).
+In these papers, asymmetries in longitude and fluctuations in time in the tropics were found to be of order one importance for the dynamics of the upper branch of the winter Hadley cells.

-Further analysis is given in this paper of the extent to which the conceptual view of the dynamics of the upper branch of the Hadley Cell emerging from HCJJA and HCDJF is supported by reanalysis data.
-The analysis is mostly for the Boreal summer, JJA, this season being chosen for several reasons:
+Further analysis is given in this paper of the extent to which the conceptual view of the dynamics of the upper branch of the Hadley cell emerging from $HC{JJA}$ and $HC{DJF}$ is supported by reanalysis data.
+The analysis is mostly for the boreal summer, JJA, this season being chosen for several reasons:

-I. In JJA there can be a focus on two main convective regions, the Indian Ocean (IO) and Western Pacific (WP), as in $HC{JJA}$ .
-This contrasts with the DJF season for which it was found helpful in $HC{DJF}$ to use many more regions of convection.

-II.
-Zonal asymmetries are less important in the Southern Hemisphere, the winter hemisphere in JJA, than in the Northern Hemisphere in DJF.
-In particular, this is the case for the subtropical jet, which simplifies analysis of the influence on it of tropical convective flaring.

-III.
-The impact of ENSO on the regions of tropical convection is generally at its smallest in JJA, and for this season it has been found that it is not necessary to stratify the data according to the phase of ENSO.
+- In JJA there can be a focus on two main convective regions, the Indian Ocean (IO) and western Pacific (WP), as in HCJJA.
+This contrasts with the DJF season for which it was found helpful in HCDJF to use many more regions of convection. - 2) Zonal asymmetries are less important in the Southern Hemisphere, the winter hemisphere in JJA, than in the Northern Hemisphere in DJF.
+In particular, this is the case for the subtropical jet, which simplifies analysis of the influence on it of tropical convective flaring. - 3) The impact of ENSO on the regions of tropical convection is generally at its smallest in JJA, and for this season it has been found that it is not necessary to stratify the data according to the phase of ENSO.

-The organisation of this paper is as follows.
+The organization of this paper is as follows.
 Section 2 gives a summary of the data and equations used.
-Section 3 builds on the dynamical results in $HC{JJA}$ and $HC{DJF}$ , and introduces a conceptual model of the global Hadley Cell in a solsticial season.
-In the following section, Section 4, the relationships between variables related to the conceptual model are investigated using joint pdfs, and the extent to which the model is supported is discussed.
-The relationship between the magnitude of the winter STJ and tropical convection is the topic of Section 5.
-This is followed, in Section 6, by a concluding discussion.
-Some indications of the robustness of the analysis in Sections 4 and 5 are given in Supplementary Material.
+Section 3 builds on the dynamical results in $HC{JJA}$ and $HC{DJF}$ , and introduces a conceptual model of the global Hadley cell in a solsticial season.
+In the following section, section 4, the relationships between variables related to the conceptual model are investigated using joint pdfs, and the extent to which the model is supported is discussed.
+The relationship between the magnitude of the winter STJ and tropical convection is the topic of section 5.
+This is followed, in section 6, by a concluding discussion.
+Some indications of the robustness of the analysis in sections 4 and 5 are given in the online supplemental material.